Compensation After a Fire Truck Crash in Ada, OK

 Speed Was Appropriate for Conditions

-Excessive speed for the conditions can constitute “without due regard”.
+Excessive speed for the conditions defeats the emergency exemption.

 Emergency Equipment Was Properly Activated

-Activation of emergency equipment to receive emergency vehicle status.
+Activation of emergency equipment to qualify for emergency exemptions.

 The Crash Was Avoidable With Reasonable Care